How to Get Into UNC Chapel Hill: Acceptance Rate and Strategies

 Let’s begin with an examination of the most recent admissions data.

-There were 44,859 applications for admission into the Tar Heel Class of 2023.
-Only 21% were accepted.
-Of the 9,611 who were offered a place at the school, 4,182 elected to attend.
+Class of 2027 data is not yet available.
+The UNC Chapel Hill acceptance rate for the Class of 2026 was 16.8%.
 It is important to note that it is far more difficult to gain acceptance to this university if you are not a North Carolina resident.
-In-state students make up 82% of the student body and the state government has set a hard cap of 18% non-residents, so the school does not have an inch of wiggle room.
-As such, out-of-staters tend to gain acceptance at around a 13% clip, while the admit rate for locals is generally at or above 40%.
+In-state students make up 82% of the student body and the state government has set a hard cap of 18% non-residents, so the school does not have an inch of wiggle room (more in a moment).
+There were 57,219 total applications received last year.

-UNC-Chapel Hill Admissions – SAT, GPA, and Class Rank
+UNC-Chapel Hill Admissions – SAT and Class Rank

-According to the most recent statistics available (Class of 2023), the mid-50% SAT range for admitted freshman was 1310-1480.
-North Carolinians possessed scores in the 1310-1460 range while out-of-state students sported mid-50% ranges of 1360-1500.
-Among enrolled 2019-20 first-year students, 69% reported a class rank from high school.
-An impressive 78% hailed from the top 10%, while 93% earned a place in the top 20%.
-Fifteen percent of freshmen were either the valedictorian or salutatorian of their graduating cohort; 45% were among the top ten students.
+According to the most recent statistics available (Class of 2026), the mid-50% SAT range for enrolled freshmen was 1360-1500.
+North Carolinians possessed scores in the 1340-1500 range while out-of-state students sported a mid-50% range of 1400-1540.
+Among enrolled 2022-23 first-year students, an impressive 74% hailed from the top 10%, while 92% earned a place in the top 20%.
+Twelve percent of freshmen were either the valedictorian or salutatorian of their graduating cohort; 42% were among the top ten students.

-- 90% of each of the last two admitted freshman cohorts participated in community service in high school.
+- 74% of each of the Class of 2026 participated in community service in high school.

 How UNC-Chapel Hill Rates Applicants

-UNC-Chapel Hill considers eight factors as “very important” to the admissions process: rigor of high school course load, SAT/ACT scores, essays, recommendation letters, extracurricular activities, talent/ability, character/personal qualities, and state residency (being from NC is a major advantage).
+UNC-Chapel Hill considers eight factors as “very important” to the admissions process: rigor of high school course load, essays, test scores, recommendation letters, extracurricular activities, talent/ability, character/personal qualities, and state residency (being from NC is a major advantage).
 Items that are “important” as part of the admissions process are: GPA, class rank, volunteer work, and paid work experience.
-“Considered” factors are: first-generation status, legacy status, racial/ethnic status.
+“Considered” factors are: first-generation status, legacy status, and racial/ethnic status.

 It is also worth highlighting that recruited athletes enjoy a huge edge.
 This is because UNC-Chapel Hill takes great pride in their 28 NCAA Division I sports teams.
 Overall, approximately 870 student-athletes are presently attending the university.